keboola/generic-extractor/README.md

 - **query.sig**: `{"function":"md5","args":[{"function":"concat","args":[{"attr":"apiKey"},{"attr":"secret"},{"function":"time"}]}]}`
     - this will generate a *sig* parameter value from MD5 of merged configuration table attributes *apiKey* and *secret*, followed by current *time()* at the time of the request (time() being the PHP function)
 	- Allowed functions are listed below in the *User functions* section
+	- If you're using any config parameter by using `"attr": "parameterName"`, it has to be identical string to the one in the actual config, uncluding eventual `#` if KBC Docker's encryption is used.

 			api:
 				authentication: